LGrunewa7301/LGrunewa7301.github.io/Linnea-main.md

 # Life Support
 My wing is where we keep spare life support.
-There's an air pressurizer in every wing - our base will end up quite big - but when they need repairing I'm the person who helps fix them.
+There's an air pressurizer in every wing and in the main area, and all of them will need to be fixed, along with broken air locks.

+## Air Pressure
+For every room in the base we'll need to have air pressure similar to Earth's and a good air flow.
+This allows the air to have oxygen and other gases mixed into it and for people to breathe.
+We'll also need air locks everywhere - between base and outside, between wings and central hubs, even for medical wings and for lab rooms.
+This allows for the base to have more efficient air conditioning and

+## Space Toilets
+Mars doesn't have enough gravity to allow for normal toilets.
+On the ISS, toilets work with suction

 # Farming / Cafeteria